 Your business logic, preserved

-We prioritize the workflows your business depends on daily.
-Every in-scope form, report, and rule is documented in the statement of work so delivery matches expectation — no surprises at UAT.
+Every in-scope form, report, and rule is documented in the statement of work, and the VBA is audited before pricing - so delivery matches expectation with no surprises at UAT.

 Our Access to web application conversion process

-From your Access files to a production-ready web application — six structured phases.
+From your Access file to a production-ready web application - six structured phases.

 Phase 1 - Discovery & scoping